Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Pre-preparation

 Please note we need a SwitchBot Hub device connected to the network in our account if we want to use the SwitchBot Lock via voice control.
-And please ensure that Lock's cloud service has been enabled.
+And please ensure that Lock's Third-party Service has been enabled.

 ![Image](https://support.switch-bot.com/hc/article_attachments/23907030267671)